Cate Edwards

 Catharine Elizabeth Edwards (born March 4, 1982) is an American attorney.
 Edwards is the daughter of former United States Senator John Edwards and Elizabeth Edwards.

 Early life and education

 Born in Raleigh, North Carolina, where her parents were practicing attorneys, Edwards was educated in the Wake County Public School System.
 She attended Aldert Root Elementary School, Daniels Middle School, and Needham B. Broughton High School, where she graduated at the top of her class.
 In high school, she played soccer, basketball, and softball, and was named All-Conference and Most Valuable Player her senior year.
-Her siblings are: Wade (1979-1996), Emma Claire (born 1998), Jack (born 2000) and half sibling Quinn (2008) her fathers daughter with Rielle Hunter.
+Her siblings are: Wade (1979-1996), Emma Claire (born 1998), Jack (born 2000) and half sibling Quinn (2008) her father's daughter with Rielle Hunter.

 Edwards attended Princeton University, majoring in political economics, and graduating with honors.
 She is a member of the Pi Beta Phi sorority, and was an intern for the Council on Foreign Relations.